uchicago-cs/cmsc22000/website/hw/hw5.rst

 use a testing framework called
 `Criterion <https://github.com/Snaipe/Criterion>`__.
 This framework is already installed on the CS machines.
-Let’s learn a little bit about this testing framework before we get to the actual tasks for this lab.
+Let’s learn a little bit about this testing framework before we get to the actual tasks for this homework.
 Consider the following sample tests:

 .. code:: c